manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-You have two choices to create the environment variables, either use `EXPORT key=value` or just use when creating container:
+You have two choices for creating environment variables: either use `EXPORT key=value` or define them when creating container:

 <br>